Voice Parts Guide

 "I can sing high… but I don't want to."

 The lowest treble voice part.
-Alto 2 provides the harmonic foundation for all the upper voices — the deepest roots of the chord.
+Alto 2 provides rich inner harmony and warmth to the upper voices — the bass section, not Alto 2, is the true harmonic foundation of the choir.

 The choir's emotional support section.

 The highest tenor voice.
 Tenor 1 singers often sing above the staff and may carry melody lines.
-True high tenors are the rarest voice part in most Texas choirs.
+High tenors are among the most difficult voice parts for many high school programs to staff.

 Rare species.
 Directors protect them like endangered wildlife.